Dr. Jessie Cavanaugh

 Harvard-trained 30+ publications FDA-regulated clinical research NAHA Scientific Director 25+ years in the nutraceutical industry

 Dr. Cavanaugh is the founder and Principal Investigator of Nutraceuticals Research Institute, an independent clinical research organization specializing in botanical and nutraceutical trials.
-She completed her doctoral training with a focus on botanical clinical methodology and her post-doctoral fellowship at Harvard Medical School.
+She completed her doctorate by completing a dissertation based on a clinical trial for olfactory interventions for pre-procedural anxiety among children with an autism spectrum disorder, and her post-doctoral clinical trial methodology training comes from Harvard Medical School.

-She has published over 30 peer-reviewed studies across essential oil safety, adaptogen efficacy, women's health, immune function, and pediatric aromatherapy.
-She is the PI on every study NRI runs.
+She has published over 30 peer-reviewed studies on essential oil safety, adaptogen efficacy, women's health, immune function, and pediatric aromatherapy.
+She is the PI on every single study NRI runs.

 Selected publications